 - Young Merlin on the SNES.
 In the final portion of the game, you will arrive at certain rooms containing bosses connected by a ridiculous minecart...boarding section.
 Not only do the doors look different, but the some of the rooms themselves contain large black flags with red bleeding eye symbols painted on them.
 Not foreboding in the slightest!

 - Lampshaded at one point in Enslaved: Odyssey to the West.
 The power cell the characters are looking for is in the middle of a big boss-type arena with health and ammo littered all around and they're rightly suspicious of it.
 Then the boss charges in.

 First Person Shooter

-In the game F.E.A.R, if you see a small room whit no lights, be sure that there will be a replica assassin (an invisible melee enemy) inside, waiting on a corner on the ceiling. be carefull whit the elevators, too.
+- In the game F.E.A.R, if you see a small room with no lights, be sure that there will be a replica assassin (an invisible melee enemy) inside, waiting on a corner on the ceiling. be carefull with the elevators, too.

 Role Playing Game

 - The Chrysler Building in Parasite Eve.
 All of the building is made up of narrow hallways, but when you approach a large room and the music suddenly stops, you know a boss is right there.

 - Generally, this trope is rarer in Role Playing Games, where boss fights are often telegraphed by lengthy conversation and battles take place in a pocket dimension.
 But in Baldur's Gate, one room on the third floor of a dungeon seems suspiciously large.
 The player slowly creeps into this too-wide and too-tall cave, anticipation mounting, when, all of a sudden, MASSIVE DRAGON OUT OF NOWHERE.

 - Even better, other than the Shadow Dragon, every dragon's lair in 2 and Throne of Bhaal has pretty much the exact same architecture: a long staircase from the upper-left/right of the map, leading down into a massive, dead-end hallway with pillars on the sides.